lutece-secteur-public/gru-module-appointment-mydashboard/README.md

 # gru-module-appointment-mydashboard
-Module Mon Tableau de bord pour mes RDV
+Module for the appointment dashboard